 - Consider if you could earn an income from an existing asset.
 For instance, if you have a spare room in your home or a car available for most of the time, you could rent these out.

 - Gather essential documentation using the and store securely in a safe place for ease of reference if need by your supportive loved-ones.

 Centrelink (located within the Department Of Human Services) has a number of payments available for those living with disabilities, illness and injury.
 Depending on your illness and financial situation, it may be appropriate for you to be placed on a pension while you are unable to work.
-Contact Centrelink to get informed regarding the process.
+Alternatively the Jobseeker payment may be available when you’re sick or injured and can’t do your usual work.
+Check eligibility criteria here or contact Centrelink to get informed regarding the process.